Foster mum who adopted child with special needs gets caregiver award

 Over the years, Madam Salinah and her family have learnt what Humairah’s triggers are, such as loud public announcements and the texture of sand.

-Hence they no longer take Humairah to the beach, onto the MRT train, or into shopping malls so she would not be overwhelmed.
+Hence they no longer take Humairah to the beach, onto the MRT train or into malls so she would not be overwhelmed.

 Today, Humairah is a cheerful 10-year-old with high-functioning autism.